 Tip:

-- Select Settings and select the Feed pane to federate data and manage feeds.
+- Click Feed to federate data and manage feeds.

-- Select Settings and select the Sharing pane to set the Sharing level.
+- Click Sharing to set the Sharing level.
 Share the item with groups to allow members to view or edit the item.
-View group members are able to search and view the item, if it is not shared to the public.
-Edit group members are able to edit the site layout and workspace information.
+Members with view access are able to search and view the item if it is not shared to the public.
+Members of shared update groups can edit the site layout and workspace information.

 Learn more about using groups and access and sharing.